“I Cured Myself of Cancer!”

 Verla got tired of her life in Albany, however, and decided to move to San Francisco, where she met her future husband, Tad Swanson.
 Tad was also a teacher, and, after they were married, he and Verla opened up a math and reading center for kids and adults.
 They both apparently enjoyed their work at the center for several years before they then decided to move to Hawaii with Tad’s four kids from a previous marriage.
 In Hawaii, they bought a clothing shop, which Verla ran, and an ivory scrimshaw shop, which Tad ran.
 The ivory shop was a huge success, which made the Swansons a lot of money.
 Tad became a very powerful, influential figure in town, Verla says, which “went to his head.”
 She also says that Tad and all four of his grown children began using cocaine on a regular basis.
 Eventually, Verla couldn’t take it anymore, and she divorced Tad.

 Alone now with few friends, as her whole life had been devoted to working at the two shops, she began frequenting dance clubs and one night at the Hyatt, met Randy Rossmoor, a golf pro.
-The two fell in love, and Randy convinced Verla to move to Chicago with him, where he was from originally.
+The two fell in love, and Randy convinced Verla to move with him back to Chicago, where he had grown up.
 Deciding that there was nothing left for her in Hawaii, Verla agreed and moved to Chicago with Randy.
 There they bought a Fantastic Sams, but it went out of business.
 When the business failed, Verla and Randy broke up, too, but they remained good friends.
 “We were better as friends than as a couple,” Verla explains.

 Eventually, however, Randy stopped calling altogether, which threw Verla into a depression that lasted several years.
 Finally, she decided to go to massage therapy school.
 She graduated and opened her own shop and was mildly successful until 1992, when she was diagnosed with breast cancer, which she believes was caused by the horrible stress of her divorce.
 “It took me ten years to get over Tad, and it weakened my immune system.”
 She had a lumpectomy, which she says further “killed my immune system.
 I was much healthier and stronger before the operation.”